MAAS Documents site.... No frills, just stuff.

 that the 'move' is no longer their policy, and Greens remain supportive.

-Accordingly a succinct summary of the proven facts has been
+Accordingly succinct summaries of the proven facts has been

-prepared and will be circulated.
-We undertake to publicise any material received
+prepared and circuloated widely.
+We undertook to publicise any material received

 from the Government that casts doubt on the stated facts or provides reasoned